 The Euro stern option includes access to the lazarette through the center section of the stern island, where a few steps lead down into the lazarette from the stern platform.
 Near standing headroom just inside the door turns to crouching headroom farther in the lazarette, although the cockpit table can be removed and the cockpit hatch opened for full access through the deck.

 The Maritimo M50 is pretty much a "go-anywhere" boat.
 Drawing less than 5' (1.52 m) means she can be at home in shallow-water cruising grounds such as the Bahamas, the Eastern Baltic, or the Chesapeake Bay.

 Price and Options

-The $1,510,000 base price includes a comprehensive list of standard features.
+The base price of $1,626,000 includes a comprehensive list of standard features.
 Most of the added-cost options come down to personal preference.

 Noteworthy standard equipment includes power steering, both bow and stern thrusters, and an inverter to provide convenience power when not running the standard 21.5 kW generator, 3-zone A/C totaling 48,000 BTUs, electric sunroof on the flying bridge, and a collision bulkhead forward.

 Robust systems include half a dozen bilge pumps, stout propeller shafts with dripless shaft seals, and over-sized Racor fuel filters.